-I promised to continue this section with why we need to Network.
+So, why is it that we need to Network?
 Again, I can only use myself and what I believe in as an example.
 As a natural networker, it is extremely difficult for me to understand how people don’t feel the need to network.
 Most of us use networking in some form or another on a daily basis.

-Ha got you there didn’t I?
-Well we do!
+Ha, got you there, didn’t I?
+Well, we do!
 Ladies, if someone asks you where you got the new dress that you are wearing and you tell them where to go – you have networked.
 You have recommended that someone go to a specific place in order to purchase a specific item.
 That is a referral and referrals are part of networking.
-Gents, if you are telling your buddy about the new golf course that you played on over the weekend and suggest that they play a game there because it was fabulous (ok, so maybe you did not use the fabulous), you have networked.
+Gents, if you are telling your buddy about the new golf course that you played on over the weekend and suggest that they play a game there because it was fabulous (ok, so maybe you did not use the fabulous word), you have networked.
 You have recommended that someone go to a specific place in order to purchase a specific item.
 Again that is a referral and referrals are part of networking!

 So why is it so difficult to do it in the business arena, specifically when it is our own business?
 Who knows!

-Networking is about taking our passion, together with our personal profiles or our own individual Branding and getting it out there, visible, so that people will refer others who need our services, widgets or whatever.
+Networking is about taking our passion, together with our personal profiles or our own individual Branding, and getting it out there, visible so that people will refer others who need our services, products, or whatever.
 Understand that this will not happen for very long if you cannot and do not deliver.
-So our credibility has to be strong and branding has to be clear in order for us to stand out from the crowd.
+So your credibility has to be strong and your branding has to be clear in order for you to stand out from the crowd.

 Going to networking meetings organizes and structures this and makes the experience all the less painful – particularly if the meeting is facilitated or even partially facilitated.
 For one thing, there is no hidden agenda, we are all there to do business.

 Make no mistake, networking is still hard work, but the bottom line is that you have a foot in the door.
-That is what a referral or lead is. . a foot in the door, now it is up to the individual.
-What are you going to do with the foot that is in the door.
+That is what a referral or lead is. . a foot in the door, now it is up to you, the individual.
+What are you going to do with your foot that is in the door?

 Many people do not like to network because of their own misguided perceptions.
 I constantly hear “I never get any leads” (don’t forget to put the whiny voice in when you say these words) or “They’re a waste of time”.